advanced-security/demo-csharp/README.md

 #### Closed Security Alerts

 After the final Workflow has completed, navigate back to the `Security` tab and click `Closed`.
-Notice that the **Query built from user-controlled sources** security alert now shows up as a closed issue.
+Notice that the **Cross-site scripting** security alert now shows up as a closed issue.

 <img src="images/15-fixed-alert.png" width="80%"/>